 Scrolling down through our Facebook feed or Instagram feed it’s so easy to watch and read updates and lose all track of time.
 We so easily become distracted by the endless stories we can scroll that include funny memes, old videos, and the many fun things about life our friends and family post and share.
 For some of us including our kids (especially teens), the constant need to check social media has become a powerful behavior, almost an addiction.
 Our fear of missing out (FOMO) starts to control us.
-If you feel social media is taking over your life, you might need to turn your FOMO into the joy of missing out (JOMO).
+If you feel social media is taking over your life, you might need to turn your FOMO into the joy of living in the moment (JOLM).

 FOMO seems to creep up on us.
 At first, we don’t realize it’s happening.
 Maybe, we start by just checking our social media once or twice a day.
 Then, we turn on alerts.
 We want to check every time we see a new alert pop-up.
 We feel an urgent need to check the status updates, see who said what, where are they, what are they doing.
 We must know now.